JackRab/MiniHMC.jl/README.md

-# miniHMC.jl
+# MiniHMC.jl
-A mini version of Hamiltonian Monte Carlo.
+A KISS version of Hamiltonian Monte Carlo.